-It is the region of the brain that connects it to the spinal cord.
-It consists of the mesencephalon, the medulla oblongata and the protuberance.
+It is the brain region that connects it to the spinal cord.
+It consists of the mesencephalon, the medulla oblongata, and the swell.

-The motor and sensory neurons travel through the brainstem allowing the relay of signals between the brain and the spinal cord .
-Most cranial nerves are found in the brainstem .
+The motor and sensory neurons travel through the brainstem, allowing the brain and the spinal cord to relay signals.
+Most cranial nerves are found in the brainstem.

 These are the involuntary functions controlled by the autonomic nervous system.
 The brainstem also controls the reflexes and coordinates the motor control signals sent from the brain to the body.